 - a.
 Do you request/have a process to request comparator data for all assignments which last or are expected to last more than 12 weeks? - b.
 Do you request/have a process to request up to date comparator data at least every 12 months where an assignment lasts for more than 12 months?

-FCSA require a sample of all letters/communications requesting comparator data.
+FCSA require a sample of all letters/communications requesting comparator data, and your process for requesting data.

 When requesting comparator data, do you ask for the following?